 However, during the healing process, the delicate lining of the tubes can be permanently damaged.
 The end of the tube, near to the ovaries, may become partially or completely blocked.
 In badly damaged tubes, the blocked tube may fill with fluid and is called a hydrosalpinx.
 Scar tissue or adhesions may form around the outside of the tubes and the ovaries.

-All of these factors can damage tubal and ovarian function and reduce the chances of conception in the future.
+All of these factors can damage the tubal and ovarian function and reduce the chances of conception in the future.

 What tests are available to find out about tubal damage?